ElishaThompson1/Lambda-Showcase/README.md

 ## License & Trademarks
 - Proprietary Evaluation‑Only (view on GitHub only).
 See 'LICENSE'.
-- “Sigma” marks: all rights reserved.
+- “Lambda” marks: all rights reserved.